Probabilistic Approach for Detection of High-Frequency Periodic Signals using an Event Camera: Introduction

-In this paper, we use the notion of a \textquotedbl time-surface\textquotedbl{} (see \cite{key-2} for a wide review and applications of this notion) and present an asynchronous event-based building block algorithm to distinguish between signals of a given frequency and random flickering, based on this intuitive approach.
-We say that this algorithm is a \textquotedbl building block\textquotedbl , as it is very easy to change and adjust to accommodate a specific mission.
+As event cameras work differently from frame-based cameras, a main challenge in unlocking their potential is to develop novel asynchronous event driven methods and algorithms to process their output (see \cite{key-7,key-8,key-9,key-10,key-11,key-12,key-13,key-14} for some examples).
+In this paper, we use the notion \textquotedbl time-surface\textquotedbl{} and present a new asynchronous event-based algorithm to distinguish between signals of a given frequency and random flickering, based on the aforementioned intuitive approach (see \cite{key-15,key-16,key-17,key-18,key-19,key-20} and \cite{key-1} for more applications of the notion ``time surface'').

-As mentioned in the abstract, the analysis of the algorithm boils down naturally to a theoretical interesting probabilistic problem, which has a simple formulation, though, as far as we know, was not studied in the literature.
-In the paper, we present an analysis of the problem that can be practical in certain cases.
-However, an accurate treatment of the problem stays open.

-Regarding the work in \cite{key-18}, the algorithm and analysis presented in this paper have a few advantages.
-The first is the simplicity of the method.
+Regarding the work in \cite{key-3}, the algorithm and analysis presented in this paper have a few advantages.
+The first is that using the method in this paper, one can approximate the probability for false alarm, something that was not dealt in \cite{key-3}, but is important for real world applications.
+This emphasises the importance of the presented probabilistic approach.
+The second is the simplicity of the method.
 With the method presented here, one can consider events of a single polarity.
 Specifically, we consider here only positive events.
 This is an advantage as in certain situations and for some types of event cameras, it is not always easy in practice to tune the thresholds of the camera to achieve good accuracy for both polarities.
-In addition, using the method in this paper, one can get good approximation for the probability for false alarm, something that was not dealt in \cite{key-18} in detail, but is important for certain applications.
+Regarding its decision making, another adavntage is that the algorithm does not go over each pixel and check the signal.
+The detections list is generated incidentally through looping over the events.
+In other words, only the temporal dimension plays role in running the algorithm and locating the signal.